lhenriquear/python-predictions/README.md

 ## Automating the Workflow

 In order to automate the workflow, a Cloud Function was created that triggers whenever a new file is uploaded to the bucket in Cloud Storage.
-This function, in turn, invokes a Databricks job (details can be found in the [job.json file] (https://github.com/lhenriquear/python-predictions/blob/main/job.json).
+This function, in turn, invokes a Databricks job (details can be found in the [job.json file](https://github.com/lhenriquear/python-predictions/blob/main/job.json).
 This job uses as source code the file [Pipeline.py](https://github.com/lhenriquear/python-predictions/blob/main/Pipeline.py)

-For a better understanding of the flow of operations, please consult the architecture diagram in the [arch.png file] (https://github.com/lhenriquear/python-predictions/blob/main/arch.png).
+For a better understanding of the flow of operations, please consult the architecture diagram in the [arch.png file](https://github.com/lhenriquear/python-predictions/blob/main/arch.png).

 ## Data Analysis and Viewing